 Scholarship deadlines vary, but many come due between a student’s junior year of high school and their senior year graduation.
-It would be best to start looking as early as sophomore or early junior year, and if you find that you are a bit early, you can jot down the scholarships you may be interested in for the following year and save yourself the time researching them when you’re a busy upperclassman.
+It would be best to start looking as early as a sophomore or early junior year, and if you find that you are a bit early, you can jot down the scholarships you may be interested in for the following year and save yourself the time researching them when you’re a busy upperclassman.

 That said, you definitely want to begin your scholarship search by the start of your senior year, and from there it should be a constant process of monitoring available scholarships, deadlines, and new scholarships to be announced.
-A weekly calendar reminder is a great tool to make this exercise easy and painless, and to ensure you don’t miss a deadline or scholarship opportunity.
+A weekly calendar reminder is a great tool to make this exercise easy and painless and to ensure you don’t miss a deadline or scholarship opportunity.

 How Do I Apply for Scholarships I Found?